KorfLab/StochHMM/README.md

 ***
 #Code Documentation
-Documentation for the C++ code can be found at [StochHMM Doxygen Documentation](http://korflab.github.io/StochHMM/) Documentation for the Model files can be found at [StochHMM Github Wiki](https://github.com/KorfLab/StochHMM/wiki)
+Documentation for the C++ code can be found at [StochHMM Doxygen Documentation](http://korflab.github.io/StochHMM/)

+Documentation on the Model files can be found at [StochHMM Github Wiki](https://github.com/KorfLab/StochHMM/wiki)

 ***